brson/hackmd-collab/compile-time-1.md

 Too many tired metaphores in this section.
 Sorry, no time to edit them into something more creative.
 Deadlines expiring.

-## Early design decisions that favored run-time over compile-time
+## Early decisions that favored run-time over compile-time

 If Rust is designed for poor compile time, then what are those designs specifically?.
 I describe a few briefly here.
 The next episode in this series will go into further depth.
 Some have greater compile-time impact than others, but I assert that all of them cause more time to be spent in compilation than alternative designs.